- 1. What is Bitcoin?

 Q7) Bitcoin trading and taxes – what do I have to pay?

 When you trade Bitcoin as a CFD or as a Spread Bet you are not buying or selling the underlying asset i.e Bitcoin but rather speculating on price movements in Bitcoin.
 Spread Betting and CFD Trading are exempt from UK stamp duty.
 Spread betting is also exempt from UK Capital Gains Tax.

 Q8) How much is Bitcoin worth?

 Like any asset the price of Bitcoin may rise and fall and due to higher volatility in the Bitcoin market prices may surge or drop at greater rates than for more traditional assets.
-On November 1, 2017 the price of Bitcoin was $6,500.
+There are a total of 21 million Bitcoin available.

 Q9) How does City Index price Bitcoin?

 Bitcoin is traded on multiple independent digital asset exchanges around the world and the diversity of these exchanges can mean that there are different prices for Bitcoin at different times and in different regions.

 City Index offers competitive Bitcoin pricing based on prices models provided by multiple digital asset exchanges.
 We use industry leading digital asset exchanges to produce a volume weighted average price that is representative of the underlying market.
 You can view our pricing information on our Bitcoin page or in the Market Information sheet in platform.

 Q10) Is there an overnight financing charge for holding Bitcoin?

 Yes.
 Overnight financing is charged at 0.08219% per day (May change due to market conditions.
 For a full list of charges, see our Bitcoin page).